bojand/ghz-web/README.md

 ### Status

-ALpha-ish.
+Alpha-ish.
 Compiles and executes.
 API and UX mostly done.
 Results can be ingested and data viewed.
 Things mostly work but lots of wrapping up to do.
 See `TODO.md`.